alxarch/express-git/README.md

 See [Git Hooks][Git Hooks] for more info.

-### options.auth
+### options.authorize

 > default: noop

 A `(service, callback)` hook to use to authorize requests.
 As with hooks `this.req` and `this.res` will be bound to the request and response objects.
-All git-related parameters are assigned to `this.req.git` object.
 To prevent an action, pass an error to the callback.

 ### options.pattern